library(jsonlite)

 How to Codebook: Manual

-- Step 1: Create your codebook as a csv file
+- Step 1: Create your codebook as an Excel or LibreOffice spreadsheet file

-– e.g., create it in Excel first, then export as .csv file - Step 2: Import into R and convert it to a json file
+.csvfile - Step 3: Import into R and convert it to a

 How to Codebook: DataWiz2